 Sundays from 10 a.m. to 6 p.m.

-On public holidays and Mondays during Zone B school holidays, the exhibition will be open from 10 a.m. to 6 p.m. (except 1 May: closed)
+During Zone B school holidays, on public holidays, Mondays and Sundays during Zone B school holidays, the exhibition will be open from 10 a.m. to 6 p.m. (except 1 May: closed) and from 11 a.m. the other days of the week

 Full fee: €11